Have questions about the Brazos Student Loan? We've answered some of the most common questions below!

 Interest Only Repayment

-Borrowers will pay only the accrued interest on the loan beginning once the loan is disbursed and continuing for six (6) months after the borrower the earliest of the borrower graduating, ceasing to be enrolled at least half-time at an eligible school, or fifty-four (54) months.
-Repayment of principal and interest will begin immediately thereafter.
+Beginning on the date the loan is fully disbursed and continuing for six months after the earliest of the borrower ceasing to be enrolled at least half time or fifty-four (54) months, the borrower will be required to make Interest Payments calculated upon the outstanding, unpaid interest that remains as of each statement date.
+Repayment of principal and interest will begin approximately 30-45 thereafter.

 Deferred Repayment Option

-Once the choice is made and the loan originated, it cannot be changed and will apply for the life of the loan.
+Once the Repayment Option is chosen and the loan is originated, the Repayment Option cannot be changed and will apply for the life of the loan.
 Borrowers should carefully consider their ability to repay the loan while attending school, the potential need to defer payments if returning to school after the loan enters repayment, as well as the cost of capitalized interest when selecting a repayment option.

 What are variable and fixed rate loans?